Sri Chinmoy National Capital Swim

 About the event

-The 21st anniversary edition of the Sri Chinmoy National Capital Swim will be held on Sunday 30 November 2025.
+The 22nd edition of the Sri Chinmoy National Capital Swim will be held on Sunday 29 November 2026.

 From end to end, Lake Burley Griffin presents pristine natural beauty, a playground for recreational enjoyment and competitive sports, and a grand arena for the display of national monuments, symbols and icons.
 Government House, Parliament House (old and new), the National Museum, National Library, National Gallery and High Court grace its shores with natural reserves, manicured parklands, beaches and civic promenades.